bcgov/CIT/CONTRIBUTING.md

 - Branch new features off the `develop` branch.
 - Naming convention based off the problem at hand.  (i.e. update-export-for-fault-tolerance )
-- Before pushing your new feature up to prod make sure to pull in the latest develop and fix any merge conflicts that might happen.
+- Before pushing your new feature up to Github, make sure to pull in the latest develop, and fix any merge conflicts that might happen.
 `git pull origin develop`
 - Push your branch up to github.
 `git push origin <branchname>`